Our school dog

 - fostering a sense of responsibility

 - motivating pupils to think and to learn, as children have a high level of natural interest in, enthusiasm for and enjoyment of animals;

 - encouraging respect and thereby improving pupils’ relationships with each other, parents and teachers;

 - teaching children to nurture and respect life;

 - helping work undertaken with the most vulnerable children, and educational improvements with low achievers.

 - helping children build confidence in reading.
 Please see separate article link below.

-We have chosen a Labrador as the most appropriate breed of dog for the school.
+We chose a labrador as the most appropriate breed of dog for the school.
 The breed has been carefully selected because of its ideal temperament and because it is used widely in the field of therapy and support (e.g. guide dogs).
 Labradors are also used successfully in other schools.
-Labradors are by nature gentle and friendly creatures.
+Labradors are by nature gentle and friendly.
 They are also superb working dogs.
 We are sure the children will gain a great deal of enjoyment from having their school dog and that she becomes an established part of life at our school.

 We also understand that it is not possible for all families to have a family dog and therefore we hope that this is an opportunity for children to have a ‘share’ in a dog and gain much from a relationship and contact with Bramble on a regular basis.

-We would very much welcome queries or questions on the matter.
-In the meantime, please see the FAQs on below.
+We welcome queries or questions you may have.
+In the meantime, please see the FAQs below.